nushell/nushell/crates/nu-std/CONTRIBUTING.md

   ```nushell
   cargo run -- -c 'use std; NU_LOG_LEVEL=ERROR std run-tests'
   ```
+  > **Note**
-  Note that this uses the debug version of NU interpreter from the same repo, which is the usual development scenario.
-Log level 'ERROR' shows only failures (meaning no output is the desired outcome).
+  > this uses the debug version of NU interpreter from the same repo, which is
+  > the usual development scenario.
+  > Log level 'ERROR' shows only failures (meaning no output is the desired
+  > outcome).
-  Log level 'INFO' shows progress by module and 'DEBUG' show each individual test.
+  > Log level 'INFO' shows progress by module and 'DEBUG' show each individual
+  > test.
 - Run all tests for a specific test module, e.g, `crates/nu-std/tests/test_foo.nu`
   ```nushell